b-schd/Biomarker-Detection-Eisai/README.md

 ## Run:
 Note, these scripts were tailored for a specific project in mind.
 To do: generalize
 1. Edit initialize_task.m to include relevant parameters, datasets, grouped channels, as well as
-2.
-run_main - run a "large seizure" detector using
+2. run_main - run a "large seizure" detector
+a. open ssh client (putty/cygwin/terminal)
+b. type: ssh username@borel.seas.upenn.edu, enter your password
+c. navigate to your Eisai folder
+d. matlab -nodisplay
+e. run_main

+tips: google "linux screen"

 removeAnnotations from portal-matlab-tools may be useful in removing layers that have been added.